slmnv5/pepelats/details.md

 ### Playing 0

-- commands to play / record four song parts and allows switching between them.
+- commands to play / record / clear four song parts and switching between them.

 ### Playing 1

 - commands to scroll over loops making one part.
-It can delete, mute, move, reverse selected loop.
+Selected loop can be deleted, muted, moved, reversed.
-  A loop may be moved to the end so when undo is applied this loop disapper first even thogh it was not recorded the last.
+  A loop may be moved to the end so when part's undo is applied this loop disapper first even thogh it was not recorded the last.

 ### Params 0

-- drum volume and drum swing
+- chande drum volume and drum swing.
+All drums are regenerated

 ### Params 2

-- drum type to select and load, update code from repository, restart looper
+- Change drum type, update code from repository, restart looper

 ### Song 0

-- current song - stop looper at different points, save song, save as new
+- current song - stop looper at different points, save song, save as new, make empty song.

 ### Song 1

-- next song - scroll, load, delete
+- song selection - scroll, load, delete

 MIDI commands assigned to buttons are different for these views and are listed in [commands.md](commands.md) located alongside JSON files in [config/midi/](config/midi)